2017 International Bridge Building Specifications

 be no longer (L) than 400. mm, have a maximum width

-The loading plane (P) shall be horizontal and shall lie on
+The loading plane (P) shall be horizontal and shall lie between

-The bridge must be constructed to provide support so that the
+The bridge must be constructed to provide for the placement of the

 The load will be applied downward, from below, by means of a